 These questions are not easy.
 But they make up the central work of a survey course in U.S. literature.

 Many of my academic colleagues see no need for national surveys.
 Scholars point to a tired story of nationhood that grows from false colonial roots; we reify borders that no longer exist.
 That never existed.
 I get that.
-But If we should no longer think about nation-states, I ask, why is the U.S. army spooling barbed wire along the Río Grande?
+But If we should no longer think about nation-states, I ask, why is the U.S. army spooling concertina wire along the Río Grande?

 Bound to trite historical narratives, we miss the essential work of the American survey, the process of reading together.
 Within shared space, we try to figure each other other out.
 Huck and Jim.
 Twain and his nineteenth-century audience.
 Present and past and present.
 You, dear reader, and me.